AurelianSpodarec/luavel.com/README.md

 `index`
 The index (position) of the current element in the array.

 ## Examples
  Removing "Bread" from groceries table.

-This methods removed an item from table by index, and shifts the table.

 ```lua
 groceries = { "Bread", "Rice", "Peas" }